ThoBustos/books/vadim_zeland/reality_transurfing.md

 - To solve a problem, rent yourself out.
 - To avoid getting stuck in a suspended state, find your own pendulums.
 **- It is essential to acquire the habit of remembering what you know.**

+## Chapter 3.
+The Wave of Fortune.
+When you have a positive event that leads a serie of positive events, you are on a wave of fortune. "golden lifelines".
+When a positive event is followed by a negatives event it is a sign that you are not on your path.
+You don't have to make a huge effort to get a wave of fortune.
+Just let it in.
+Don't get distracted by pendulums.
+Blue bird metaphor.
+You don't have to catch it but let it eat in your hand.
+Just don't make it leave.
+**Transmission:** Instead of being manipulated by pendulums, choose ones that benefit you.
+"You shift to a different lifeline according the quality of your thoughts."
+Transmit harmonuous vibrations around you.
+Do not look for problems instead of solutions.